-Close male-line relatives of the Emperor could be given fief as a King 王, and more distant male-line relatives of the Imperial Family could be Duke 公 or Marquis 侯.
+During Hàn, close male-line relatives of the Emperor could be given fief as a King 王 (also commonly translated as Prince), and more distant male-line relatives of the Imperial Family could be Duke 公 or Marquis 侯.
 People not of the Imperial family could gain noble ranks of twenty levels.
 The twentieth and highest level was a Ranked Marquis 列侯, which came with a fief.
 The nineteenth and second-highest level was a Marquis Within the Passes 關內侯, which did not come with a fief.
 Nobility held no actual political power over their fief; they only collected an income based on a share of the tax revenue of the fief, measured in households.

 Levels in the Imperial bureaucracy was identified by a rank given in dàn, a unit of measure for grain.
 In ancient times these were probably literal salaries, but by Hàn they were no longer literal.
 The two highest levels of the bureaucracy were the Three Excellencies, at 10,000 dàn, then the Nine Ministers at Central 2000 dàn.
 Central 2000 dàn was slightly above True 2000 dàn, which was slightly above 2000 dàn, which was slightly above Equivalent 2000 dàn.
 Below this the dàn values of ranks decreased down in an irregular fashion to 100.

 The Empire was often stylistically called “Under Heaven” 天下 or “Within the Seas” 海內 or “Nine Provinces” 九州.